Niklas-Mezynski/fontys-intelligent-traffic-control-g12-scn/documentation/article.md

 This article is written as an additional overview of the traffic control system developed by group 12 in PRJ3.
 The purpose of the article is to inform the assessment committee about the overall architecture of the software system, as well as to explain which design patterns and principles have been applied and how and why they have been integrated.
-The article will also provide individual explainaition of the contribution to the project written by each team member.
+The article will also provide individual explanation of the contribution to the project written by each team member.

 ## Overall architecture